ocaml-opam/opam-compiler/README.md

 -----------------

-`opam compiler create` is a wrapper around `opam switch create` that will use a custom.
-The documentation can be found [here](doc/create.txt), but as an example, the following is recognized:
+`opam compiler create` is a wrapper around `opam switch create` that will use a custom OCaml compiler.
+The documentation can be found [here](doc/create.txt), but as an example, the following is recognised:

     # Use this pull request number
     opam compiler create '#1234'